cszach/linux-cli-guide/book/chapter00.md

 - - -

 <!-- This is where you introduce what the chapter is about. -->
-If you're new to Bash in specific and the command line in general, **welcome!**.
+If you're new to Bash in specific and the command line in general, **welcome!**
 In this very first chapter of the Bash Tutorial, you'll get to know about the command line environment, Shell, differences between Shell interpreters, terminal emulator's shortcuts, and more.
 Let's begin!